-This project is being undertaken in order to make the process of filming speakers in rooms such as classrooms and churches completely remote.
-Right now, a problem with filming a speaker in a room is that when the speaker goes out of frame, someone has to physically change the camera angle to continue filming the speaker.
-To address this problem, we will create a web application called TrackMe.Live that will enable the user to control the camera angle from a computer to keep the speaker in frame, as opposed to having to physically change the camera angle.
-That way, the camera angle can be changed remotely.
+This project is being undertaken in order to create a free web application that enables the user to control a camera via a simple UI.
+Right now, a problem with filming a speaker in a room is that camera controlling software can be very expensive and not user-friendly.
+To address this problem, we will create a free and easy-to-use web application called TrackMe.Live that will enable the user to control the camera angle from a computer to keep the speaker in frame.
 As a stretch goal for this project, we would like to automate the process of filming a speaker by controlling the camera via a machine learning model.
 With a machine learning model in place, if the speaker goes out of frame, there would be no need for a human to control the camera angle to continue filming the speaker.
 Instead, the camera would automatically change its angle to continue tracking the speaker.
 Thus, the filming of a speaker would be fully automated.
-The end result of the project would be a web application that controls the camera angle remotely, as well as possibly a machine learning model built into the web application that would fully automate the process of filming a speaker.
+The end result of the project would be a free and easy-to-use web application that controls the camera angle, as well as possibly a machine learning model built into the web application that would fully automate the process of filming a speaker.